wheatman/BYO/README.md

 Similarly to add a new Graph container we recommend following the example in run_single_pma.

-You will also need to add the new container to the build file so that it can be built.
+You will also need to add the new container to the build file in `benchmarks/run_structures/BUILD` so that it can be built.